MicrosoftDocs/semantic-kernel-docs/semantic-kernel/memories/vector-db.md

 an [AI plugin](../create-plugins/index.md).

 However, large language models often face challenges such as generating inaccurate or irrelevant information; lacking factual consistency or common sense; repeating or contradicting themselves; being biased or offensive.
-To overcome these challenges, you can use a vector database to store information about different topics,keywords,facts,opinions,sources, related to your desired domain or genre.
+To overcome these challenges, you can use a vector database to store information about different topics, keywords, facts, opinions, and/or sources related to your desired domain or genre.
 Then, you can use a large language model and pass information from the vector database with your AI plugin to generate more informative and engaging content that matches your intent and style.

 For example,